The Best Commercial Truck Insurance Companies for 2026

 Tow Trucks

 Tow trucks are vehicles that transport other vehicles or watercraft from one place to another.
 Tow trucks should have liability and physical damage coverage.
 Tow trucks would also benefit from on-hook towing insurance, which covers expenses for repairs for the vehicles that are being towed.
 Some insurance providers will offer specific policies for towing companies.
-See this complete tow truck insurance guide for more information.

 Box Trucks